-Let’s talk numbers.
-The average salary for a full-time CFO in the U.S. is around $441,100 per year, not including benefits, bonuses, and other overhead costs.
-For most growing businesses, that figure is simply out of reach.
-But that doesn’t mean you have to go without executive-level financial guidance.
-A fractional controller provides the same strategic oversight for a fraction of the price.
-Instead of a massive salary commitment, you pay a flexible fee based on your specific needs.
-Understanding the typical fractional controller hourly rate shows just how accessible this top-tier talent can be, allowing you to make smarter financial decisions without breaking the bank.
+Let’s get straight to the numbers.
+A full-time CFO costs, on average, $441,100 per year—and that’s before benefits and bonuses.
+For most growing businesses, that’s a non-starter.
+But you don’t have to sacrifice executive-level financial guidance.
+A fractional controller offers the same strategic oversight for a fraction of the cost.
+Instead of a huge salary, you pay a flexible fee that fits your needs.
+Understanding the typical fractional controller hourly rate is the first step to accessing this top-tier talent and making smarter financial decisions without breaking the bank.

 Think of a fractional controller as your part-time financial strategist.
 They offer the high-level expertise of a Chief Financial Officer (CFO) but on a flexible, as-needed basis.
 The term “fractional” simply means you get a fraction of their time—and a fraction of the cost of a full-time executive salary.
 This model is a game-changer for small and medium-sized businesses that need sharp financial guidance to grow but aren’t quite ready to bring a six-figure executive onto the payroll.